 BEA, BOAC and a number of smaller airlines came together under the British Airways board in 1972 and merged to become British Airways in 1974.
 The 1970s saw the introduction of the most iconic aircraft, Concorde, and the single most transformative long-haul aircraft, the Boeing 747.

 Opened in 1970 and originally known as the BOAC Terminal, Terminal 7 at New York JFK is the only terminal owned and operated by an international airline.

 A BOAC Super VC10 aircraft was hijacked at Dawson’s Field in September 1970.
 The incident prompted a radical review of aviation security and the implementation of greater screening of baggage, reviews of passenger lists and metal detectors at airports.

 On 14 April 1971, BOAC began passenger flights from London to New York with the Queen Of The Skies, the Boeing 747.
-This will remain in service at BA until 2024, but was retired prematurely in the summer of 2020 due to COVID-19.
+This was to remain in service at BA until 2024, but was retired prematurely in the summer of 2020 due to COVID-19.

 “We never forgot you have a choice.”
 This was the promise of British Caledonian, established as a “second force” to compete against BA in 1971. it was subsequently acquired by BA in 1988.

 The Negus Livery was the first official BA livery following the merger of BEA and BOAC in 1974.